Fathiat-data-portfolio/FathiatDataEntryPortfolio.github.io/README.md

 - **MySQL**: For data storage and retrieval.
 - **ODBC (Open Database Connectivity)**: For connecting Excel with MySQL.

+## Why VBA Automation?
+Managing customer data manually in Excel can be time-consuming and prone to errors.
+By integrating VBA with MySQL, we achieve:
+- **Automated Data Entry**: Reducing manual input and errors.
+- **Faster Data Retrieval**: Fetching and updating records efficiently.
+- **Seamless Database Integration**: Ensuring data is stored securely in MySQL.
+- **Enhanced User Experience**: Using an interactive form instead of raw spreadsheets.

 ## Executive Summary
 Managing customer data efficiently is crucial for any business.
 This VBA-based sales form provides an **interactive GUI** for managing customer details, backed by a **MySQL database** for structured data storage.
 The project demonstrates:
 - **VBA UserForm for Data Entry**